ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 INFO [snovault.batchupgrade][MainThread] End Upgrade
 ```

 After that you will find a summary of the upgrade which should indicate any potential errors.
-Since, the ```Sum errors: 0``` in the following example, everything looks good for this upgrade:
+Since, in the example below, the line ```Sum errors: 0```, everything looks good for this upgrade:

 ```
 INFO [snovault.batchupgrade][MainThread] Upgrade Summary